About the Antarctica New Zealand Pictorial Collection

 The physical assets, once scanned, will be passed to Archives New Zealand under DA65, where they will remain for safekeeping.

 Although all items in the collection have been scanned at a high resolution, the Archives NZ Archway reference number is available for anyone wishing to access the original item.

 Up until 1998 the pictorial collection did not formally apply the Copyright Act.
 Copyright provision on some materials is with Antarctica New Zealand by default due to scarcity of provenance information about the items.
 Creative Commons copyright is now applied to all items going forward unless otherwise negotiated with individual photographers/videographers.

-For further information, please contact the General Manager, Marketing and Communications, Antarctica New Zealand.
+For further information, please contact Antarctica New Zealand's Communications Team.